Coney Reyes: 2018–present: Back as a Kapuso

 After four years with the Kapamilya network, Reyes made a comeback in GMA Network as part of Victor Magtanggol, starring Alden Richards.
 In 2020, she also starred in Love of My Life, playing the role of the fierce and tough mother/mother-in-law, Isabella Gonzales.

 Reyes made a special one-day return to Eat Bulaga! during the celebration of the program's 43rd anniversary.

 Personal life

-A born-again Christian since October 1990, Reyes previously co-hosted with Peter Kairuz in The 700 Club Asia which shows on weeknights on GMA News TV (formerly QTV) at 11:00 pm.
+A born-again Christian since October 1990, Reyes previously co-hosted with Peter Kairuz in The 700 Club Asia which used to air on GMA News TV (now GTV, formerly QTV).
 She is an active member and a discipleship group leader of Victory Christian Fellowship.

 She is mother to Lawrence Anthony "L.A."
 Mumar and Carla Mumar (with former husband, former basketball player Lawrence "Larry" Mumar) and Pasig Mayor Vico Sotto (with ex-boyfriend Vic Sotto).